AntonioMrtz/SpotifyElectron/docs/developer/backend/FAQ.md

 then the database is running correctly.
 3. If nothing appears, revisit the Docker deployment steps to ensure everything was completed properly.

-`It looks like you are trying to access MongoDB over HTTP on the native driver port.`

-If nothing appears, check that the steps provided in [Docker deployment](Docker.md) were completed correctly.

 ## ◾ Docker build scripts cannot be run

 If you cannot run Docker scripts or they fail while executing: